FoundationDB/fdb-document-layer/README.md

 ```

-Note that, Document Layer connects to the FoundationDB cluster to persist documents.
+Note that, the Document Layer connects to the FoundationDB cluster to persist documents.
 If you don't provide any cluster file, it tries to find the cluster file in the default locations.
 If you have installed FoundationDB on your box, this should work just fine.
 Otherwise, one can pass the cluster file with the `-C` option.

 ### IDE Setup